 respecting Italian culture, methods and peculiarities.

 – Why?
-The European key skills for lifelong learning, together with the educational program of the Italian Ministry of Education for kindergarten and primary school learning, are the essential founding features of the Three Year educational Syllabus offered by Saint Denis School.
+The European key skills for lifelong learning, together with the educational program of the Italian Ministry of Education for kindergarten and primary school learning, are the essential founding features of the Three Year Educational Plan offered by Saint Denis School.

 – Why?
 The “fields of experience” during a child’s kindergarten experience and the “core curriculum subjects” of the primary school are taught in Italian.
 This ensures that the total number of teaching hours fully meet the requirements of the Italian Ministry of Education, Universities and Research (MIUR).

 – Why?
 Further to the core learning in Italian, two foreign languages are taught: 20 hours per week in English in kindergarten and 15 hours per week in

 primary school, of which 13 hours are dedicated to English while 2 hours are dedicated to French.

 – Why?
 Starting early in the nursery school, the “enhanced staff” made up of teachers from the three departments (Italian, English and French) boosts multi-cultural learning and allows the implementation of laboratory activities, group work, remedial and in-depth initiatives, educational outings and educational trips in Italy and abroad.

 – Why?
 Saint Denis School pilots the most innovative educational methodologies alongside traditional teaching.

 – Why?
 Because each student is followed through to the final year of primary school, where every individual reaches the communicative competence that empowers them to have the ability to interact in two foreign languages, both in the spoken and written form (Cambridge KET / PET level for the English language and Delf Prim level for the French language).
 Our students are then able to tackle the difficulties of secondary school profitably, as shown by our monitoring of former students and their progress.

 – Why?
 Because in the Turin educational panorama Saint Denis School is the only officially recognized scholastic institution, specialized in languages with